FAQs - answers to the most common enquiries about the market and the LBMA.

 - What is the annual review procedure for Approved Service Providers?

 The Physical Committee will review the Approved Service Provider list on an annual basis.
 The LBMA Executive will ask the listed auditing bodies if anything has changed within their organisation or operations since their original application.
 If nothing has changed, no action is required.
 Supporting evidence in the form of documentation will be required if substantial changes have been made.
 The Physical Committee will then decide if the auditing body can remain on the list.

-Example of the Refiner's Compliance Report (from the Refiner) - Appendix 5 (page 53) of the Third Party Audit Guidance.
+Refiner's Summary Report - Appendix 8; Third Party Audit Guidance.

 A refiner has to wait five years before submitting their application.

-- Is the LBMA toolkit compulsory for Responsible Gold Guidance audits?
+- Is the LBMA Toolkit compulsory for Responsible Gold and Silver Guidance audits?

-The LBMA toolkit is intended for use as a guide to how refiners may implement the Responsible Gold Guidance.
+The LBMA Toolkit is intended for use as a guide to how refiners may implement the Responsible Gold or Silver Guidance.
 Refiners may adopt their own documentation and checklists as part of their controls and procedures.

 - Does the LBMA provide a list of high risk countries?

 No. It is up to refiners to establish their own risk assessments and investigations according to their activities.